Does each department admit an incoming class every year?

 Is a tuition waiver included with the assistantship?

 Yes.
 With satisfactory academic progress, students can expect to receive a 100 percent tuition waiver for five years.

 Yes; 100 percent of individual student insurance premiums will be covered for students using university insurance.

 Can a foreign national student meet all necessary expenses based on the assistantship?

 Yes.
 Students receiving graduate assistantships are issued an I-20 form without any additional financial certification needed.

 Can the doctoral degree be pursued on a part-time basis?

-No. The program is structured to be completed on a full-time basis and typically takes four to five years to complete.
+No. The program is structured to be completed on a full-time basis and typically takes five years to complete.

 What are the admission criteria for the Ph.D. in Business Administration program?

 Students are considered for admission based on previous academic performance, GMAT/GRE scores, statement of career objectives, letters of reference and work experience.
 The weight given to these individual criteria varies according to the area of concentration (i.e., accounting, marketing, finance, etc.).
 Average test scores and grade point ratios also vary from year to year, depending on the applicant pool.
 Please see a profile of our current students.
 Some departments prefer one test over the other, so you are encouraged to check with the individual departments about their requirements.